TheRedHanded/tormentengine/0200_Characters.md

 ### Step Two: Powers

-Read this carefully\!
-If the game you’re playing in involves magic, mutations, psychic abilities, sorcery, or superpowers you may begin with some of these powers.
-Ask your gamemaster about it and refer to *Chapter Four: Powers* for more information.
-These systems require more explanation than is provided in this chapter.
+Powers are abilities that a player possesses that affect the gameworld in various ways.

-If there are no powers in the campaign, ignore this step and proceed.
+If you do not wish to include Powersthere are no powers in the campaign, ignore this step and proceed.

 If there are powers, the following types are available:
+* **Perks** -

+* **Talents** -

 * **Magic:** Simple spellcasting with a wide variety of applications.